I have played a couple of PC ABDL games, any suggestions on ones to explore/download?

 I’ve played other games like Weston Academy (fairly short incomplete game by the creator of Momsterous) and Allison’s Adventures in the Diaper Dimension (fun, but stories based in the DD generally don’t do it for me).
 In all, I hope the success of Perpetual Change inspires other games to be created, and I hope I can one day put on my big kid diapers and work on my own game ideas.

-Well, for XenonVoid’s newer version of Proxi Rapture, he still has it up on FTT, and as for the original creator’s faith, that’s actually a bonus for me, not becuase I’m Christian but because it makes the game a pretty unique experience.
+Well, for XenonVoid’s newer version of Proxi Rapture, he still has it up on FTT, and as for the original creator’s faith, that’s actually a bonus for me, not because I’m Christian but because it makes the game a pretty unique experience.
 Although I have no clue where the download link is, I think you may have to ask him yourself.

 Fair point!
 A good reminder that everyone’s mileage and perspective may vary.
 One person’s negative is another person’s positive.